 Getting a loan from the bank is easy if you have sufficient property equity and are buying an existing business with a positive trade history.

-I recommend buying a business over starting from scratch until you have past business experience.
+I recommend buying a business over starting from scratch until you have developed the sufficient business experience to build a business from scratch.

 - Your own money (bootstrapping)